tilde-nlp/neasqc_wp6_qnlp_rc/README.md

 ## Alpha3
 Alpha3 follows a dressed quantum circuit (DQC) architecture, meaning that it combines a classical network architecture with a quantum circuit.
-A fully-connected quantum circuit is sandwiched between linear layers.
+A fully-connected quantum circuit is *sandwiched* between classical linear layers.
 This model performs multiclass classification of natural language data.
 The first classical layer takes in sentence embeddings of dimension D and reduces them to an output of dimension N where N is the number of qubits of the circuit.
-The second classical takes the output of the quantum circuit as input (a vector of dimension N), and outputs a vector of dimension K, where K is the number of classes.
+The second classical layer takes the output of the quantum circuit as input (a vector of dimension N), and outputs a vector of dimension K, where K is the number of classes.
 The final prediction of the class is made from this vector.

-The core of the model is defined in 'alpha_3_multiclass_model.py'.
+The core of the model is defined in `alpha_3_multiclass_model.py`.
 There are two ways to use this model, the **standard** way which relies on training the model on a *single* training dataset and evaluation it on a validation dataset, and the k-fold validation one.
-Each option has an model, trainer and pipeline file which straps them together.
+Each option has an model, trainer and pipeline file which ties them together.

-#### Standard example usage
+### Standard example usage
 * Position yourself at the root of the directory.
 * Navigate to `neasqc_wp61` by using <pre><code> cd neasqc_wp61 </code></pre>
 * Run <pre><code> bash 6_Classify_With_Quantum_Model.sh -m alpha_3_multiclass_tests -t PATH_TO_TRAIN  -v PATH_TO_TEST -p Adam -s 42 -r 1 -i 10 -u 4 -d 0.01 -b 2048 -l 0.002 -w 0 -z 150 -g 1 -o ./benchmarking/results/raw/  </pre></code>
 Note that the trainer file is `neasqc_wp61/models/quantum/alpha/module/alpha_3_multiclass_trainer_tests.py` and the pipeline is `neasqc_wp61/data/data_processing/use_alpha_3_multiclass_tests.py`.

-#### Cross-validation usage
+### Cross-validation usage
 In the k-fold validation use, input sentences are labelled with their corresponding split.
 For each split S, the the training dataset will be all other splits and the given split S will be used as validation.
 The k-fold usage can be found in `alpha_3_multiclass`.
 The trainer file is `alpha_3_multiclass_trainer.py` and the pipeline file is `use_alpha_3_multiclass.py`.

-##### Dataset formatting for cross-validation
+#### Dataset formatting for cross-validation
 This assumes the dataset is formatted as per standard Alpha3 format and with one additional column: `split`.
-The 'split' column contains numbers that indicate the split to which the sentence belongs to.
+The `split` column contains numbers that indicate the split to which the sentence belongs to.
 For K-fold cross-validation, these numbers should be in the range [0, K-1].
-Once this column is present you can run the `dataset_vectoriser.py` script as per above.
+Once this column is present you can run the `dataset_vectoriser.py` script.

-##### Cross-validation example
+#### Cross-validation example
 * From the root of the directory, navigate to `neasqc_wp61` by using: <pre><code>cd neasqc_wp61</code></pre>
 * Run <pre><code> bash 6_Classify_With_Quantum_Model.sh -m alpha_3_multiclass -f PATH_TO_TRAIN -v PATH_TO_TEST -p Adam -s 42 -r 1 -i 10 -u 4 -d 0.01 -b 2048 -l 0.002 -w 0 -z 150 -g 1 -o ./benchmarking/results/raw/  </pre></code>